Main elements of the Fiskars Group Leadership Team’s remuneration

 In addition to base salary, Fiskars offers its executives variable pay programs to further encourage high performers.
-The company has established an Annual Bonus Plan and a Long-term Incentive Plan.
+The company has established a Short-term incentive plan and a Long-term Incentive Plan.
 In addition, Fiskars Group Leadership Team members have a voluntary, defined contribution pension insurance.

 Incentive Plan design

-Both Fiskars Group’s Annual Bonus Plan and its Long-term Incentive Plan are designed to reward for achievements against pre-established goals.
+Both Fiskars Group’ Short-term incentive plan and its Long-term Incentive Plan are designed to reward for achievements against pre-established goals.
 Incentive Plan participants are assigned an overall target payout opportunity that will dictate the incentive payout as a percentage of base pay.
 This is not a guarantee that a payout will be made.

-Annual Bonus Plan payments will be made on the basis of performance against plan metrics.
-The plan metrics may consist of a mix of financial metrics, operational metrics and other personal goals.
+Short-term incentive plan payments will be made on the basis of performance against plan metrics.
+The plan metrics may consist of a mix of financial metrics, operational metrics and other strategic personal goals.
 The potential payout ranges from zero to a maximum percentage of each participant’s annual salary.
-In 2018 the target payout levels varied between 30-75% for the Fiskars Group Leadership Team members.
-The maximum level for the President and CEO and the other members of the Fiskars Group Leadership Team is at maximum either 1.2 or 1.5 times the target level with the exception of President, SBU Functional, in whose case the maximum is 2 times the target level.
+In 2021 the target payout levels vary between 40-75% for the Fiskars Group Leadership Team members.
+The maximum level for the President and CEO and the other members of the Fiskars Group Leadership Team is at maximum either 1.2 or 1.5 times the target level.